 The United Kingdom’s Information Commissioner’s Office and data protection authorities from Canada, Australia, Hong Kong, Mexico, Switzerland, Norway, New Zealand, Colombia, Jersey, Morocco, and Argentina have released a joint statement on data scraping and its impact on data privacy.

-In a recent LawFlash, George Cyriac and Dr. Axel Spies reviewed key features of India’s new privacy law—the Digital Personal Data Protection Act, 2023 (DPDP Act).
-They also discussed what to expect regarding and how to prepare for these new requirements, including that India’s central government may enact separate rules to give effect to certain provisions of the DPDP Act.
+In a recent LawFlash, George Cyriac reviewed key features of India’s new privacy law—the Digital Personal Data Protection Act, 2023 (DPDP Act).
+He also discussed what to expect regarding and how to prepare for these new requirements, including that India’s central government may enact separate rules to give effect to certain provisions of the DPDP Act.

 In recent years, the gambling industry has seen significant growth, with online betting and gaming platforms becoming increasingly popular.
 However, this rapid expansion has also raised concerns about the potential for money laundering, fraud, and problem gambling.
 To address these issues, the UK Information Commissioner's Office (ICO) issued an open letter to UK Finance (an industry body for banking and financial services) urging the association to support responsible data sharing for financial checks in the gambling industry.